shym2501/simple-blog/README.md

 # simple-blog
-Built it with pure HTML5, CSS3, and Javascript
+Built with pure HTML5, CSS3, and Javascript